 - prepare pupils for life in modern Britain effectively, developing their understanding of the fundamental British values of democracy, the rule of law, individual liberty, tolerance and respect;

-- develop cultural capital in order to take their place in society in an informed, positive and active way, valuing education as a lifelong process.
+- develop cultural capital to take their place in society in an informed, positive and active way, valuing education as a lifelong process.

-Edgbarrow School’s curriculum takes into account the context of the school; considering social make up, ability profile, locality and employment prospects.
+Edgbarrow School’s curriculum considers the context of the school, considering social make-up, ability profile, locality and employment prospects.
 The curriculum is designed with the following principles:

-Balance: Each area of learning is given appropriate attention in relation to others and to the curriculum as a whole.
-This includes sound guidance with option systems and the monitoring of cross-curricular experience.
+Balance: Each area of learning is given appropriate attention to others and the curriculum as a whole.
+This includes sound guidance with options systems and the monitoring of cross-curricular experience.